mendix/docs/content/en/docs/releasenotes/mobile/mendix-native-mobile-builder.md

 #### Fixes

-- We fixed an issue where iOS apps were containing push notifications entitlement even when it was disabled (Ticket #167685).
+- We fixed an issue where iOS apps were containing push notifications entitlement code even after notifications were disabled in the Native Builder (Ticket #167685).

 #### Changes